 About The Academic Senate

 The Academic Senate was created in 1995 through the adoption of the Charter of Academic Governance, and replaced its predecessor organization, the Faculty Council.
 Senate seats are apportioned to the Colleges and Educational Development Faculty based on the number of the faculty in that unit.
-There are currently 41 senators, and of those 41 senators 35 senators are elected for three-year terms.
-Serving as ex-officio members are the Provost, one Vice-President, two Academic Deans, one Assistant Provost, the Director of Wallace Library, the Chair of Staff Council, and the President of the Student Government.
+There are currently 43 senators, and of those 43 senators 35 senators are elected for three-year terms.
+Serving as ex-officio members are the Provost (voting), one Vice-President (officio, voting), two Academic Deans (voting), VP and Associate Provost for Diversity and Inclusion (non-voting), Associate Provost for Faculty Career Development and the Wallace Library (non-voting), the Director of RIT Libraries (non-voting), the Chair of Staff Council (voting), and the President of the Student Government (voting).
 The President of the Institute is an ex-officio, non-voting member.

 The officers of the Senate, who act as the Executive Committee,consist of the Chair, Vice-Chair, Operations Officer, Treasurer, and Communications Officer.
 There are also 13 standing committees, with some of the membership being elected by the various colleges, and some being appointed by the Senate as at-large members.